Do Go On - 397 - Aviator Charles Kingsford Smith

 We come back after a little break.

-Maybe we watched a season of Gotham.
+Maybe we've watched a season of Gotham.

-And we come back and then we write a report almost
+And we come back and then we write a report, almost like we're in high school,

-like we're in high school doing an oral presentation we bring it in and we tell it to the other two
+We bring it in and we tell it to the other two while they politely listen and occasionally

-while they politely listen and occasionally go on dog shit riffs that seem like they never end
+go on dog shit riffs that seem like they never end.

-You've got to give it three eps.
+You've got to give it three ups.

-I think you're warm to us.
+I think you'll warm to us.

 You've got to give it three seasons.

-actually, I get it.
+and then you're like, actually, I get it.

 We've written this like it's a slow burn, much like Schitt's Creek,

-where people say I hated it for the first three seasons
+where people say, I hated it for the first three seasons,

 and then that was the best thing I ever watched.